-Detail how the project will operate throughout the funding period and describe the strategies designed to address the problem or needs identified in the Description of the Issue.
+Detail how the project will operate throughout the funding period and describe the strategy to address the problem or needs identified in the Description of the Issue.
 List the activities and describe how the project activities relate to the goals, objectives, deliverables, and timeline outlined in the web-based form (completed separately from the proposal narrative attachment).
 Activities are the specific actions that will be completed to fulfill the program's objectives and reach the program's goal(s).
-Provide a detailed description of the method(s) to be used to carry out each activity (e.g., training, site visits, trends and gaps analysis, publication development, etc.).
-Applicants should be sure to address the information discussed under Solicitation Goals and Objectives, earlier in this document, in responding to this section.
+Provide a detailed description of the method(s) to be used to carry out each activity (e.g., training, site visits, trends and gaps analysis, publication development).
 See also the Deliverables Expected by Successful Applicants section and include details regarding how deliverables will be achieved.